ksu-cs-textbooks/cis400/content/D-milestones-u21/04-milestone-2.md

 `Description`: _A kielbasa sausage in hoagie bun topped with cream cheese and sauteed onions._

-It should have its `Sausage` property set to `Sausage.Kielbasa`, its `Bun` property set to `Bun.Hoagie`, and the boolean properties for `CreamCheese` and `SauteedOnions` all set to true.
+It should have its `Sausage` property set to `Sausage.Kielbasa`, its `Bun` property set to `Bun.Hoagie`, and the boolean properties for `CreamCheese` and `SauteedOnion` all set to true.
 Other boolean properties should be false.

 #### Italian Dog
 Implement a class to represent the Italian Dog, named `ItalianDog` in the file _ItalianDog.cs_.
 It should have the following properties: